jpinkham1/multitenant-url/README.md

 ```
 (If you skip this step everything still works except scaffolding)

-Now just make a domain object and override the table name with 'tenant.' and it will 'just work'.

-If you are using a database besides mysql, you may need to manually call TenantInterceptor.tenants.set(yourListOfValidSchemas)
+If you are using a database besides mysql, you may need to manually call TenantValidatorService.buildTenants(dataSource, 'getCatalogs') instead of the default 'getSchemas' other dialects can use.

-# And now back to the drawing board

-Seems there's an addBatch and executeBatch that isn't being passed to the statement inspector.
-Rats.
-Ideas to fix welcome..
+Enjoy!

 pinkhamj@gmail.com